The real reason for the (so called) low oil price

 If you think that you don’t have enough oil next year, there is no need to send prospectors out for greenfield acreage.
 Whatever they can do, will be ready in 10 years at best, or 5 years if you buy an appraised field.

 This is the nature of energy long-term investment.
-I negotiate contracts today that will still produce full effect when my little first-grader kiddies will go to college.
+I negotiate contracts today that will still produce full effect when my little first-grader kiddies go to college.

 Fundamental shifts in the market do not care about anything that can be done in a minute or decided in one big meeting.
-Well planned strategic endeavors bear the scars of countless failed attempts, setbacks and frustrations on them and if you don’t see those scars, beware.
-It might well be that the project has been prettied up by those expecting short term benefits from something that can only build its thunder over the very long-term.
+Well-planned strategic endeavors bear the scars of countless failed attempts, setbacks, and frustrations on them and if you don’t see those scars, beware.
+It might well be that the project has been prettied up by those expecting short-term benefits from something that can only build its thunder over the very long term.

 How then can this reliably be dealt with?